Endlessite/tubo/README.md

 ---

-## The Zero-Install Trick
+## The POSIX Superpower (Zero-Install)

+The ultimate goal of Tubo is to work **everywhere**, especially where other tools fail.

-Are you SSH'd into a locked-down production server where you **can't install binaries**?
-Just use the one-liner fallback:
+Are you SSH'd into a locked-down production server where you **can't install binaries** (no root, `noexec` mounts, strict corporate policies)?
+Just use the fallback script:

 **Send:**
 ```sh